jreisinger/docs/blog/gosec/2023-09-26-go-for-cybersecurity-learning.md

 I think no one really doubts it's a good thing to be able to program.
 But why Go and not some other language, like Python?
 I think you should also learn Python and Bash and Javascript, if you can.
 Following are some qualities of Go I like.

 Simplicity.
 Einstein said "Everything should be made as simple as possible, but not simpler".
-Go (language and programs) follow this idea.
+Go language and programs follow this idea.
 You want simplicity because there's already enough technological (and organizational) complexity.
-Simpler systems are easier to understand and thus tends to have fewer bugs and are easier to modify.
+Simpler systems are easier to understand and thus tend to have fewer bugs and are easier to modify.

 Security.
 Go is a relatively new language (version 1.0 was released in 2012) built with safety and security in mind.
 This is not true of languages created in the pre-Internet era that was more innocent (Python appeared in 1991 and C in 1972).